 DEMAND OCCUPATIONS

 Among the resources developed by the Office of Research and Information is the Labor Demands Occupation List, which can be viewed here on careerservices.nj.gov.
 This list, effective July 1, 2022, aggregates several factors to reach its conclusions, including the occupation’s total employment, its short-term historical growth, and whether it has a strong projected growth rate.
 This list is used in different ways to support many programs, including approval for training courses for those in the One-Stop system.
-Related information on in-demand occupations is available on Training Explorer (https://training.njcareers.org).
-Click on the In-Demand Occupations tab on the home page or explore the Training Seekers Learn More button which takes users to a variety of resources, including a View Occupations tab.
+Related information on in-demand occupations is available on NJ Training Explorer (https://mycareer.nj.gov/training).
+The page features a searchable database of thousands of approved training providers, has a detailed FAQ section, and more information buttons for job seekers and trainers who would to become an approved training provider in New Jersey’s workforce development system.

 While the labor demand occupation list is based on a comprehensive analysis of supply and demand factors on a statewide basis, state officials recognize that local labor market conditions may differ from those determined for the state.
 Local Workforce Development Boards can request that additional occupations be added to the labor demand list for their area if they demonstrate that there is a “significant excess of demand over supply for adequately trained workers” in the surrounding labor market area.
 More information on this process can be found on the state Department of Labor website.